jondgoodwin/progling/content/post/reference-lifecycle.md

 a detailed walkthrough of how they work together.
 The best way to do this is focus on each of the distinct events that a reference experiences.
-Afterwards, we will examine region functionality from a broader perspective.

 ## Regular References ##